 Details Integrated Education and Training/Bridge Programs (EPIE) Description of the component Integrated Education and Training shall provide adult education and literacy activities alongside and relevant to the E&T Providers or Business Partners preparation activities and training for a specific occupation or occupations for the purpose of obtaining and maintaining self-sufficiency via education and career advancement.
 KCTCS RTW staff can place appropriate SNAP recipients into this component who are co-enrolled at Adult Education and KCTCS in one of the 109 vocational curriculums and provide case management service as well as our E&T Providers.
 Target population Any active SNAP recipient 16 through 59 years old who wants to be dually enrolled in vocational education and basic education.
 Criteria for participation Individuals can be either skill deficient or have been identified as needing contextualized education by their current education literacy and skill levels.
-Geographic area Statewide E&T providers All E&T Providers (Audubon, Big Sandy Area Development District, Central Kentucky Community Action Council, Goodwill Power of Work, and Northern Kentucky Area Development District) and KCTCS Ashland KCTCS Big Sandy KCTCS Bluegrass KCTCS Elizabethtown KCTCS Gateway KCTCS Hazard KCTCS Henderson KCTCS Jefferson KCTCS Jefferson KCTCS Madisonville KCTCS Madisonville KCTCS Somerset KCTCS Somerset KCTCS Southcentral KCTCS Southcentral KCTCS West Kentucky
+Geographic area Statewide E&T providers All E&T Providers (Audubon, Big Sandy Area Development District, Central Kentucky Community Action, KentuckianaWorks or Northern Kentucky Area Development District) and KCTCS Ashland KCTCS Big Sandy KCTCS Big Sandy KCTCS Bluegrass KCTCS Elizabethtown KCTCS Gateway KCTCS Gateway KCTCS Hazard KCTCS Henderson KCTCS Jefferson KCTCS Jefferson KCTCS Madisonville KCTCS Owensboro KCTCS Somerset KCTCS Southcentral